ValachPatrik/ContactManager/README.md

 Contacts in the list can be sorted.
 Either in ascending or descending order interactively.
 It is also possible to simply search for a contact with the search window.
 The save file can be moddified while running the program and also new contacts can be imported from a supported json file.
+The program is designed to be unbreakable by the user in any shape of inputs